Sex, Love and Rock 'n' Roll

-Sex, Love and Rock 'n' Roll is the sixth album by American punk rock band Social Distortion.
-It is their first studio album in eight years, since the release of White Light, White Heat, White Trash in 1996.
-The album was originally scheduled to be released in the fall of 2000, but was not yet completed, and it was officially released on September 28, 2004.
-This album is Social Distortion's first to feature guitarist Jonny Wickersham, following the death of original guitarist Dennis Danell in February 2000.
-The album's opening track, "Reach for the Sky", was released in late 2004 and became one of Social Distortion's biggest hits.
+Sex, Love and Rock 'n' Roll is the sixth studio album by American punk rock band Social Distortion.
+It is their first album in eight years, since the release of White Light, White Heat, White Trash in 1996.
+It was originally scheduled for release in the fall of 2000, but was not completed, not being released until September 28, 2004.
+This album is Social Distortion's first to feature guitarist Jonny Wickersham, following the death of Dennis Danell in February 2000.
+The opening track, "Reach for the Sky", was released as a single in late 2004, becoming one of the band's biggest hits.